atzuur/pixie/README.md

 ### Architecture
 #### Loading filters
 For each filter, pixie will look for a DLL within the specified filter directory whose filename corresponds to the specified filter name.
-For example, given a filter name `"foo"`, pixie will look for `<filter directory>/<filter name>.so` (or `.dll` on Windows).
-After the DLL is found, pixie will call its `pixie_export_filter` function (see below) and initialize the filter via `PXFilter::init()`, passing the specified options to it as the `args` parameter.
+For example, given a filter name `"foo"`, pixie will look for `<filter directory>/foo.so` (or `.dll` on Windows).
+After the DLL is found, pixie will call its `pixie_export_filter` function (see below) and initialize the filter via the returned `PXFilter::init()`, passing the specified options to it as the `args` parameter.

 #### Applying filters
 After a frame is decoded, pixie will call each filter's `PXFilter::apply()` function on it in the order that the filters were specified in.
 If the input file is detected to have a pixel format not included in the enum `PXPixelFormat`, pixie will automatically convert the frames to a compatible format (if possible without data loss).